 • Industry Consolidation and Barriers to Entry.
 During the last several years, the factory outlet industry has been consolidating with smaller, less capitalized operators struggling to compete with, or being acquired by, larger, national factory outlet operators.
 Since 1997 the number of factory outlet centers in the United States has decreased while the average size factory outlet center has increased.
-During this period of consolidation, the high barriers to entry in the factory outlet industry, including the need for extensive relationships with premier brand name manufacturers, has minimized the number of new factory outlet centers.
-Since January 2000 only 11 new factory outlet centers have opened.
-This consolidation trend and the high barriers to entry, along with our national presence, access to capital and extensive tenant relationships, have allowed us to grow our business and improve our market position.
+During this period of consolidation, the high barriers to entry in the presence, access to capital and extensive tenant relationships, have allowed us to grow our business and improve our market position.

 - Diverse Tenant Base and Geographic Distribution.
 Our portfolio is well diversified both geographically and by tenant.
 We have a diverse tenant base comprised of over 300 different well-known, upscale, national designer or brand name store concepts, such as Liz Claiborne, Reebok, Tommy Hilfiger, Polo Ralph Lauren, GAP, Nautica, Coach Leatherware, Brooks Brothers, Zales and Nike.
 As of December 1, 2003, no tenant, including all of its store concepts, accounted for more than 6.5% of either our total GLA or our combined base and percentage rental revenues.
-Our centers are located coast-to-coast throughout 18 states. - Experienced and Incentivized Management Team.
+Our centers are located coast-to-coast throughout 18 states - Experienced and Incentivized Management Team.
 Our management team, led by Stanley K. Tanger and Steven B. Tanger, has extensive experience developing and managing factory outlet centers, with an average of over 20 years of experience in the retail real estate industry and 14 years of experience with our company.
 As of December 1, 2003, our management beneficially owned approximately 23.9% (20.5% after giving effect to this offering) of all our outstanding common shares (assuming the partnership units are exchanged for our common shares but without giving effect to the exercise of any outstanding share and partnership unit options). - Brand Name Recognition of Tanger Name.
 Each of our factory outlet centers carries the Tanger brand name.
 We believe that both national manufacturers and consumers identify the Tanger name with outlet shopping centers that offer recognized high-quality brands at lower prices than department stores and retail malls in a convenient and appealing setting. - Successful Development and Expansion Experience.
 Since our initial public offering in June 1993, we have added approximately 4.1 million square feet of GLA to our portfolio through strategic new development, expansions of existing centers, acquisitions and dispositions.
 We have pursued a balanced investment program since our initial public offering, developing ten centers totaling approximately 1.7 million square feet, acquiring eight centers totaling approximately 1.3 million square feet, expanding 20 centers totaling approximately 1.9 million square feet and disposing of eight properties totaling approximately 800,000 square feet. - Long-Standing, Loyal Tenant Relationships.
 As one of the original participants in the outlet industry, we have developed long-standing relationships with many national and regional manufacturers.
 Our relationship with Polo Ralph Lauren began in 1984 with one of their first outlet stores.
 Our relationship with Liz Claiborne began in 1986 with their first outlet store.
 Our relationship with Phillips Van-Heusen Corporation began in 1982.
 Our relationship with The GAP, Inc. began in 1997 with their first outlet store.
 Each of these relationships has expanded over time and continues today.